QuSpin/QuSpin/README.md

 --- arguments ---

-* evo_dict: (compulsory) dictionary which passes the different types of protocols to calculate evolution operator:
+* evo_dict: (required) dictionary which passes the different types of protocols to calculate evolution operator:

  1. Continuous protocol.

-  * 'H': (compulsory) hamiltonian object to generate the time evolution.
+  * 'H': (required) hamiltonian object to generate the time evolution.

-  * 'T': (compulsory) period of the protocol.
+  * 'T': (required) period of the protocol.

   * 'rtol': (optional) relative tolerance for the ode solver. (default = 1E-9)

-  * 'atol': (optional) absolute tolerance for the ode solver. (defauly = 1E-9)
+  * 'atol': (optional) absolute tolerance for the ode solver. (default = 1E-9)

  2. Step protocol from a hamiltonian object.

-  * 'H': (compulsory) hamiltonian object to generate the hamiltonians at each step.
+  * 'H': (required) hamiltonian object to generate the hamiltonians at each step.

-  * 't_list': (compulsory) list of times to evaluate the hamiltonian at when doing each step.
+  * 't_list': (required) list of times to evaluate the hamiltonian at when doing each step.

-  * 'dt_list': (compulsory) list of time steps for each step of the evolution.
+  * 'dt_list': (required) list of time steps for each step of the evolution.

  3. Step protocol from a list of hamiltonians.

-  * 'H_list': (compulsory) list of matrices which to evolve with.
+  * 'H_list': (required) list of matrices which to evolve with.

-  * 'dt_list': (compulsory) list of time steps to evolve with.
+  * 'dt_list': (required) list of time steps to evolve with.

  * HF: (optional) if set to 'True' calculate Floquet hamiltonian.

-* UF: (optional) if set to 'True' save eovlution operator.
+* UF: (optional) if set to 'True' save evolution operator.

-* ThetaF: (optional) if set to 'True' save the eigen-values of the evolution operator.
+* ThetaF: (optional) if set to 'True' save the eigenvalues of the evolution operator.

-		* VF: (optional) if set to 'True' save the eigen-vectors of the evolution operator.
+		* VF: (optional) if set to 'True' save the eigenvectors of the evolution operator.

 * n_jobs: (optional) set the number of processors which are used when looping over the basis states.